 Does My Home Insurance Policy Cover AirBnB/Short-Term Rentals?

 Airbnb is one of the most popular short-term rental platforms, with over 500 million rooms rented since its creation in 2008.
-In fact, 2 million people stay in Airbnb's each night around the world.
+Two million people stay in Airbnb's every night around the world.

 With the average short-term rental owner making over $900/month, it certainly has business appeal.
 While the benefits of making money on the side with your home are high, it's also essential to stay protected.
 If you're a homeowner, that means making sure you have the right insurance policy to protect you, your home, and your belongings.

 Will My Regular Homeowners Insurance Policy Cover Me?

 No. At least, not without a few adjustments first.
 Homeowners insurance policies are crafted with the notion that you are either buying a home and living in it or renting it out to someone long-term.
 Both these scenarios pose significantly less risk than renting your house out to multiple people.

 Strangers pose unpredictable risks.
 They are unfamiliar with your home and more likely to experience injuries on your property, not realize when something is off, and unlikely to know how to mitigate the damage.
 They're also unpredictable.
 They may